zeynalnicat/Mobile-Ufaz-Project/README.md

 ## Technical Problems
 While the project is functional, a few technical challenges remain unresolved:
-1. **Offline Mode:** The caching system for offline access is only partially implemented.
+1. **Offline Mode:** The caching system for offline access is not implemented.
-2. **Advanced Quiz Features:** Additional game modes like "Fill in the Blanks" and configurable time limits are still under development.
-3. **Configuration Changes:** Minor UI glitches may occur during rapid orientation changes or app restarts.

 ---